As a parent, what is my role, and what can I do to best support my child’s education?

 Page 7: What If My Child Has a Disability?

-If you have a child with a disability, you probably have a lot of questions about this new academic year.
+If your child has a disability, you probably have a lot of questions about this new academic year.
 These might include:

 - What will my child’s special education services look like this year?